Skip to main content

 • Crypto address on any supported chain (onchain transfer)

-• Fiat rail like ACH or SEPA (requires customer KYC)
+• Payout account (pa_...) via a fiat rail like ACH, SEPA, or Faster Payments (requires customer KYC)

 Webhooks